yuhr/langue/README.md

 An "*utterance*" means a set of physical actions which comprises a discourse.
 An utterance consists of a series of distinctive channels.
 In some cases there might be more than one utterer in an utterance.
 A generalised term of "speech" or "pronunciation".

 A "*discourse*" means a set of utterances, things uttered and contexts of utterers.
 The number of utterances a discourse has depends on how they are clipped out from the discourse.
-Discourse also includes written text.
+Also includes written text.

 A "*context*" means a compound of utterer's own upbringing and all experiences until the utterance.
 In most cases each utterer has a more or less different context even in the same discourse, and his/her utterances are made always on the basis of that.